 - You can, at any time, deploy the current version of the software to any environment, including production.

 What are the Benefits of Continuous Delivery?

-Before we describe the benefits of continuous delivery, we need to understand software development before continuous delivery came along.
+Before we can understand the benefits of continuous delivery, we need to understand software development before continuous delivery existed.